-Net investment income - The \$6,146 million increase in investment income for the first quarter of 2023 compared to the first quarter of 20224 is largely due to an increase in the fair value of bonds supporting the insurance contract liabilities during the first quarter of 2023 due to the decrease in interest rates.
-For the same period of 2022, a significant rise in interest rates decreased the fair value of these assets.
+Revenues increased by \$4,687 million for the second quarter of 2023 compared to the same period of 2022,1 mainly due to the increase in net investment income.
+The \$4,588 million increase in net investment income for the second quarter of 2023 compared to the second quarter of 20221 is largely due to a lower decrease (-\$322 million in the second quarter of 2023 vs. -\$3,125 million for the same period in 20221) in fair value of bonds and an increase in fair value of derivative financial instruments supporting the insurance contract liabilities, mainly attributable to a lower increase in interest rates in 2023 than in 2022.1 For the same period of 2022,1 a significant rise in interest rates decreased the fair value of these assets.